LGBTQIA+ Youth

 Rainbow Representatives

-Every HCPSS school has at least one staff member who serves as a Rainbow Representative, who works to create a more welcoming community for LGBTQIA+ students, provide instructional support for educators, and ensure their school is an ally and advocate for LGBTQIA+ students, staff and families.
+Every HCPSS school has at least one staff member who serves as a Rainbow Representative, who works to create a more welcoming community for LGBTQIA+ students; provide instructional support for educators; ensure their school is an ally and advocate for LGBTQIA+ students, staff and families; and communicate information shared by Student Support Programs to each school’s administration, staff and community.

 Student Gender in School Records